remix-run/remix/examples/with-mantine/README.md

 ## Example

-We wrap the app in `mantin`'s Theme and ColorMode providers so the pages can have app-wide dark/light mode.
+We wrap the app in `mantin`'s theme and color providers so the pages can have app-wide dark/light mode.
 We are also creating a route to toggle between dark/light mode.

 ## Related Links